-The maintenance and repair of areas used by several tenants - eg, parking lots or gardens (condominium costs) - are generally agreed upon between the parties.
-Generally, the costs are borne by each tenant in proportion to the area occupied by each of them.
+The maintenance and repair of areas used by several tenants - eg, parking lots or gardens (condominium costs) - are generally agreed upon between the parties, with the costs being borne by each tenant in proportion to the area occupied by each of them.
 Service charges are generally based on the area of the property leased to each tenant in proportion to the area of the whole building.
 If no provision is made by the parties, the landlord must bear these costs.